Ep 28: Navigating Youth Soccer with Former MLS Goalkeeper and Current MVLA ED Joe Cannon

 [14:58] – Discussing the philosophy of development and what it actually is for players.
 It is more than just soccer but includes them as people and is ultimately about inspiring the kids.
 The focus should be on the bigger picture and planning.

 [18:25] – How Joe and MVLA are navigating the pay-to-play model amid the COIVD-19 pandemic.
 The goal is also to keep the kids on the field longer than they are in the car.
 Notes how fortunate his club is to be located in California and other regions have to travel more.
-Joe believes that national competition doesn’t have to be as frequent when there is local competition that is quality opponents.
+Joe believes that national competition doesn’t have to be as frequent when there is local competition with quality opponents.

 [21:58] – Joe shares his thoughts on the collapse of the Development Academy both at a club level and personally.
 He discusses the impact of the player pool becoming much larger due to the collapse.
 States he wishes it was a smoother transition and that the moves should be revisited regularly.
 Clubs should focus on the experience.
 Helping coaches get better helps the kids get better.